 They're not necessarily road-legal all over the world (there are a few more hurdles to clear in the UK), but if you're allowed them where you are such as in the US, here are some of the very best models to consider picking up for your commute or just getting around town.

 Our pick of the best electric scooters to buy today

-We're willing to go out on a limb and say that you've probably seen a few of these around the streets of your city - even in London where they're not yet meant to be in widespread use, Xiaomi's scooter is a relatively common sight.
+We're willing to go out on a limb and say that you've probably seen a few Xiaomi scooters around the streets of your city - even in London where they're not yet meant to be in widespread use, Xiaomi scooters are a relatively common sight.
 That's due in no small part to its excellent reputation, which is well deserved.

-This is a great scooter with an impressive 28 KM range and really zippy speed and is also well-priced in a market that can get up to fairly dizzying price tags.
+This latest model is a great scooter with an impressive 18.6 mile range and zippy 15.5mph speed.
+It is also well-priced in a market that can get up to fairly dizzying price tags.
 It might not be the swankiest-looking or most stylish scooter, but for most people, it'll end up being the best choice.

 Gotrax GXL V2 Commuter

 Gotrax isn't quite so well-known a name as Xiaomi outside the scooter world, but it's been building a loyal audience over the last few years with reliable scooters that are reasonably priced as standard.
 In fact, the pricing aggressively undercuts most of the models on this list, a great thing from a buyer's perspective.

 That nets you a slightly shorter range at 24 KM, but that's still going to be more than enough for most people, and you still get a sturdy, well-built unit nonetheless.
 It folds up nicely for storage and comes in as a super option for those with smaller budgets.

 Turboant X7 Pro